akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 As Beatrice turned to leave, the King's eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.

 “And you, de Montfort—the door will hold up fine without you!
-If the daughter of a Red-Wolf can walk five miles with a basket, a knight of my guard can surely find some honest work to do before sunset.”
+If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before sunset.”

 It seemed that the King missed very little in his court.